 I believe in the sanctity, dignity and individuality of human life, from conception until our last day.
 During my time in the South Carolina House, I have voted consistently to protect the lives of unborn children.
 I believe that an unborn child’s right to life is unalienable starting at conception.
 I also equally believe in the same right to life for mothers.

-As a member of the House Legislative Oversight Committee, I have recently called for an audit of the Judicial Merit Selection Commission (JMSC) as part of my attempts to bring transparency to the procedure that we use to select our state judges.
+While a member of the House Legislative Oversight Committee, I called for an audit of the Judicial Merit Selection Commission (JMSC) as part of my attempts to bring transparency to the procedure that we use to select our state judges.

 I believe in individual liberty.
 I strongly support our right to speak our opinions openly, to assemble and protest peaceably, and to practice religion however we may wish.
 I have voted consistently to protect our 2nd Amendment right to arm ourselves as we see fit.
 I believe that the 2nd Amendment is the Constitutional guarantor of the 1st Amendment and the first line defender of our individual life and property.